 - 1. Deficient in reading at the end of grade 3. - 2.
+Have substantial deficiency in reading in grades K-3. - 3.
 Not meeting the performance levels required for promotion consistent with the Holmes County Student Progression Plan.

 XIII.
 Student Assessment Program